-A failure of the filter media in the canister could potentially release fuel fines to the ion exchange portion of the system.
+A failure of the filter media in the filter canister could potentially release fuel fines to the ion exchange portion of the system.
 Flow may be routed to DWC ion exchanger K-2 or to the SDS both of which have filters upstream to trap migrating fuel fines.
-Ion exchanger K-2 has a cartridge type filter in a critically safe canister and SDS is equipped with two filters in series, both of which have borosilicate glass to control reactivity (see Ref 2).
+Ion exchanger K-2 has a cartridge type filter (F-8) upstream of it which is in a critically safe canister and SDS is equipped with two filters in series, both of which have borosilicate glass to control reactivity (see Ref 2).
 Differential pressure is measured across the filters to indicate ruptured filter media.
 The SDS filter bypass is administratively controlled to prevent inadvertent operation.